 Price of Goods

-Supply and demand causes the price of goods to be constantly in flux.
+Supply and demand cause the price of goods to be constantly in flux.
 Inflation provides a window for goods to seamlessly move and find their real value.

-As currency loses its value, it becomes easier to give raises to employees.
-While overall purchasing power doesn’t change much, moral and productivity tend to rise when people receive raises.
+As a currency loses its value, it becomes easier to give raises to employees.
+While overall purchasing power doesn’t change much, morale and productivity tend to rise when people receive raises.

-Certain sectors actually benefit for high inflation, like real estate.
+Certain sectors actually benefit from high inflation, like real estate.
 This boils down to a few reasons.

 Discourages long-term economic development and investment

-During periods of high inflations, confusion and uncertainty can ripple into the economy as a whole.
+During periods of high inflation, confusion and uncertainty can ripple into the economy as a whole.
 Instability grows and companies are unwilling to risk investments.
 This is usually followed by an economic contraction.

 Makes The Economy Less Competitive

 A relatively high inflation rate can make exports uncompetitive.
 This can lead to trade deficits and slowed economic development.
 This is a major problem for nations that can’t devalue their currency, like in the European Union.
-Without the ability to devalue currency, it can be difficult to reestablish competitiveness.
+Without the ability to devalue the currency, it can be difficult to re-establish competitiveness.